 Positional Vertigo, also known as “Benign Positional Vertigo”, “Benign Paroxysmal Positional Vertigo” or “BPPV”, is caused by tiny calcium particles that have broken free from the balance detectors in the inner ear and are floating in the inner ear fluid.
 These “floaters” become trapped in the balance canals of the inner ear and cause them to become overly sensitive to head movements.
 Dizziness or feeling unbalanced are symptoms of vertigo.
 Metabolic, neuromuscular, and cerebrovascular disorders, as well as tumors or trauma, are common causes for dizziness but each is experienced in a different way and has its own different method of treatment.

 - Ringing in the ears

 - Eye twitches or abnormal jerks

 Treatment for Vertigo

-Shea Ear Clinic is world renowned for its otologic expertise, but we are also a full service Ear, Nose and Throat clinic.
-Whether it’s a minor ear infection, a serious case of dizziness, ringing in your ears, hearing loss, chronic sinus problems or allergies, or a need for facial cosmetic surgery, the Shea Ear Clinic doctors can help.
+Shea Clinic Ear Nose & Throat is world-renowned for its otologic expertise, but we are also a full-service Ear, Nose, and Throat clinic.
+Whether it’s a minor ear infection, a serious case of dizziness, ringing in your ears, hearing loss, chronic sinus problems or allergies, or a need for facial cosmetic surgery, the Shea Clinic Ear Nose & Throat doctors can help.